Techtonica/curriculum/projects/eventonica-project.md

 3. If app user chooses yes, then make that save.
 4. If app user chooses no, then go back to step 1 of part 4

-> Look at your Sequel Pro UI and you should see new events.
+> Look at your console log UI and you should see new events.

-&#x1F534; TODO: As far as I know there isn't an easy replacement for Sequel Pro in Postgres world

 **Examine Program flow**
 Our program is taking the following steps: